AyemaAmir/Employee-Attrition-Dynamics/README.md

 6. **Performance Prediction**
    - Top predictors of performance: Salary, Tenure, Job Satisfaction, Work-Life Balance.

+-> I have attached **"Stats Final Report.pdf"** which is a detailed report of the whole project.

 ---

 ## 📈 Tools & Techniques Used